cedtat/GY-80-sensor-samples/README.txt

-This repository provide samples for GY-80 sensor which is comopsed of :
+This repository provide samples for GY-80 sensor which is composed of :
 - adxl345 (accelerometer)
 - BMP085 (pressure & temperature)
 - HMC5883 (magnetometer)